DestyNova/advent_of_code_2022/5/README.md

 ## Benchmarks

-Another very computationally cheap puzzle from which there are no interesting conclusion to be drawn about the various languages implementations.
+Another very computationally cheap puzzle from which there are no interesting conclusions to be drawn about the various language implementations.

 ### Time